jeremyandrews/netgrasp/docs/README.md

 # Overview

+Netgrasp tracks IP and MAC address pairs seen on the network while it runs, optionally notifying you when a new device joins your network.
+It can provide daily summary digests detailing devices on your network.
+It can also be used interactively to review devices and list events on your network.

-Must be started as root.
-Will spawn another process and initiate pcap to listen for MAC request and reply packets on the network.
+Netgrasp must be started as root.
+It will spawn another process and initiate pcap to listen for MAC request and reply packets on the network.
 Root privilieges are dropped as soon as possible during startup.

 Netgrasp is started as follows:
 ```
   sudo netgrasp start
 ```

-Netgrasp tracks IP and MAC address pairs seen on the network while it runs, optionally notifying you when a new device joins your network.
-It can provide daily summary digests detailing devices on your network.
-It can also be used interactively to review devices and list events on your network.

 ## Installation
 Run: